coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

-# Deploying a wide-and-deep network in Google Cloud Platform and Kubernetes
+# Serving a Wide & Deep Learning model in Google Cloud Platform and Kubernetes